shailesh1974/DynamicMCP/README.md

 # DynamicMCP

 DynamicMCP is a .NET application designed to provide dynamic management capabilities for Tools.
-This README file contains essential information about the project, including setup instructions, usage, and other relevant details.
+Tools are stored in JSON file for explaining this simple example.
+It can be stored in Database for scaled solution.

 ## Table of Contents